caccnz/constitution/constitution.md

 1. An elder shall be a born-again Christian and baptised for at least seven years.

-2. Biblical standards shall be taken into consideration, (I Timothy 3:17, Titus 1:59, Acts 20:23)
+2. An elder shall satisfy the character requirements for church leadership as set forth in 1 Timothy 3 and Titus 1.

 3. An elder must have been an active member of The Church for at least three years.